 Best Practices for Social Media

 Every tweet on Twitter, post on Facebook, video description on YouTube, pin on Pinterest, etc. that includes an affiliate link also needs to include an affiliate disclosure to be compliant with the FTC.
 Period.

 Unfortunately, this isn’t something we, or researchers, regularly see but something that is needed to ensure long term good standing with both Amazon and the FTC (note: a research paper from Princeton University found that 90 percent of affiliate posts on YouTube and Pinterest aren’t disclosed to users).

-The individual FTC disclosures can be as simple as “#ad” or slightly longer with “(paid link)”, or “#CommissionsEarned”.
+The individual FTC affiliate disclosure examples we’ve seen can be as simple as “#ad” or slightly longer with “(paid link)”, or “#CommissionsEarned”.

 There are likely many other short phrases that will work, but it’s essential when choosing one that you are disclosing that a financial relationship exists and doing so in a way that a “reasonable consumer” would understand.

 Unfortunately, “affiliate link” isn’t clear enough.
 The FTC states: